bartmeuris/assh-resolver/README.md

 * use `host.vpn.cl1` when the `home` location is detected
 * if the location was neither `home` or `client1`, `public.host.ip:2222` is used.

+You can also do this to specify jump-hosts in assh:

+    cl1;10.0.0.20|cl1jumphost/10.0.0.20

+This would:

+* use `10.0.0.20` when the `client1` location is detected
+* All other locations would use the "cl1jumphost" as gateway to connect to 10.0.0.20

+This speeds up the connection speed so assh doesn't have to attempt methods that won't work, or would be inefficient.